Ben Webster

 Benjamin Francis Webster (March 27, 1909 – September 20, 1973) was an American jazz tenor saxophonist.
 He performed in the United States and Europe and made many recordings with Duke Ellington, Billie Holiday, Johnny Hodges, and others.

 Career

 Early life and career

-A native of Kansas City, Missouri, he studied violin, learned how to play blues on the piano from Pete Johnson, and received saxophone lessons from Budd Johnson.
+A native of Kansas City, Missouri, Webster studied violin, learned how to play blues on the piano from Pete Johnson, and received saxophone lessons from Budd Johnson.
 Webster played with Lester Young in the Young Family Band.
 He recorded with Blanche Calloway and became a member of the Bennie Moten Orchestra with Count Basie, Hot Lips Page, and Walter Page.
 During the 1930s, Webster played in bands led by Willie Bryant, Benny Carter, Cab Calloway, Fletcher Henderson, Andy Kirk, and Teddy Wilson.

 With Ellington

 Webster was a soloist with the Duke Ellington Orchestra starting in 1940, appearing on "Cotton Tail".
 He considered Johnny Hodges, an alto saxophonist in the Ellington Orchestra, a major influence on his playing.
 Gunther Schuller wrote in 1989, that Hodges' influence pushed him away from his original inspiration by Coleman Hawkins.
 Webster became close to Jimmy Blanton and Billy Strayhorn, the other two newcomers to Ellington's orbit.

 Webster's personality, however, proved difficult for most members of the orchestra and for Ellington.
 It was not possible, according to Mercer Ellington, for his father and the saxophonist to be in the same room without an argument developing.
 Webster cried when he heard Blanton had died, but as baritone player Harry Carney recalled, "After he had a drink or two, he'd change".
 Webster left the band in 1943.
 Reportedly, he cut one of Ellington's sports jackets with a razor as one of his last acts as a member of the Ellington orchestra.
 Clark Terry said the departure was because Webster slapped Ellington.